 Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 Electronic fiberglass cloth is one of the most important reinforcement materials in the modern electronics industry.
-From smartphones and computers to automotive PCBs, aerospace systems, 5G communication equipment, and industrial control boards, electronic-grade fiberglass fabric plays a critical role in insulation, dimensional stability, thermal resistance, and mechanical reinforcement.
+From smartphones and computers to automotive PCBs, aerospace systems, 5G communication equipment, industrial control boards, and copper clad laminates, electronic-grade fiberglass fabric plays a critical role in electrical insulation, dimensional stability, thermal resistance, signal reliability, and mechanical reinforcement.

 Copper clad laminates (CCL)